Geerthan/HAPI-GPU/README.md

 scripts for the tmesh and sphere programs, if you edit the scripts to contain the correct Visual Studio and OptiX locations.
 The build scripts are the .bat files located in the HAPI subfolder.

+The ray solution in x64/Release mode was used to test this project.